-Uncrate the stove and remove cardboard packing and protective poly bag.
-Remove bottom heat shield (#16) from carton.
-(Save cardboard for further assembly.)
+Uncrate the stove and remove all cardboard and styrofoam packing materials and protective poly bag.
+Remove pedestal base, sides, front, top, ash drawer and ash drawer support from the carton.
+(Save packing materials for further assembly.)

 NOTICE: DO NOT remove ceramic blanket material from inside stove pipe opening (Fig. 1).
-This blanket provides an air seal on the side walls of the stove to direct combustion gasses over the secondary combustion tubes before exiting via the
+This blanket provides an air seal on the side walls of the stove to direct combustion gasses over the secondary combustion tubes before exiting via the chimney.
+DO NOT REMOVE the ceramic blanket or your stove will not operate properly.